nickmass/mass-nes/crates/nes/tests/data/AccuracyCoin/README.md

   L: Does DCP Absolute do vaguely what's expected of it?
   M: Does AXS Immediate do vaguely what's expected of it?
   L: Does ISC Absolute do vaguely what's expected of it?

+### Absolute Indexed Wraparound
+  1: Absolute Indexed addressing did not read from the correct address.
+  2: When indexing + X beyond address $FFFF, the instruction should read from the zero page.
+  3: When indexing + Y beyond address $FFFF, the instruction should read from the zero page.

+### Zero Page Indexed Wraparound
+  1: Zero Page Indexed addressing did not read from the correct address.
+  2: When indexing + X beyond address $00FF, the instruction should still read from the zero page.
+  3: When indexing + Y beyond address $00FF, the instruction should still read from the zero page.

+### Indirect Addressing Wraparound
+  1: JMP (Indirect) did not move the program counter to the correct address.
+  2: The Address bus should wrap around the page when reading the low and high bytes with indirect addressing.

+### Indirect Addressing, X Wraparound
+  1: Indirect, X Addressing addressing did not read from the correct address.
+  2: The indirect indexing should only occur on the zero page, even if X crosses a page boundary.
+  3: The Address bus should wrap around the page when reading the low and high bytes with indirect addressing.

+### Indirect Addressing, Y Wraparound
+  1: Indirect, Y Addressing addressing did not read from the correct address.
+  2: The Y indexing should be able to cross a page boundary, and the high byte should be updated.
+  3: The Address bus should wrap around the page when reading the low and high bytes with indirect addressing.

+### Relative Addressing Wraparound
+  1: You should be able to branch from the Zero Page to page $FF.
+  2: You should be able to branch from page $FF to the Zero Page.

 ### Unofficial Instructions: SLO, RLA, SRE, RRA, SAX, LAX, DCP, ISC, ANC, ASR, ARR, ANE, LXA, AXS, SBC, LAE
   0: This instruction had the wrong number of operand bytes.